fgl27/fgl27/README.md

-## A resume of the projects I have put more worked on.
-I have use this to learn more about the development of ROM, Kernel and applications for Android and web applications.
+**A resume of the projects I have put more worked on.
+I have use this to learn more about the development of ROM, Kernel and applications for Android and web aplications**

 ### Stats
 ![fgl27's github stats](https://github-readme-stats.vercel.app/api?username=fgl27&show_icons=true&theme=default&count_private=true)